 ♠ Relay teams will be timed, but are not racing for podiums.
 Please take your time and make a safe exchange while completely stopped to trade off the number plate.

-♠ Private SAG is allowed in limited reason on route; but definitely not needed as we’ll provide ample support on the route.
+♠ Private SAG is allowed in limited areas on route (pavement only); but definitely not needed as we’ll provide ample support on the route.

 ♠ Private SAG and/or spectators, may meet their riders in the following locations ONLY: On the paved section between Enterprise Reservoir and Hwy 219 by using any legal pullout with all 4 wheels completely off the road; in the town of Enterprise by finding a legal and safe parking spot between 200 W and 550 E (route mile 31.9 to 32.8); on Pine Valley Road between Forest Road 11 and 400 E in the town of Central by using any legal pullout with all 4 wheels completely off the road.
 Private SAG parked in any other location will result in DQ for their rider.